 We are all familiar with the fact that every culture invents new words, and gives the old words completely new meanings.
 In the last few decades, for example, the words “cool” and “hot” have acquired completely novel meanings; depending on context both words can indicate something desirable and attractive.
 Modern society has also invented many new words such as “affluenza” and “bling” which previously did not exist.
 These words in due course of time might acquire additional meanings.
 Some of these words may disappear from our vocabulary and then be rediscovered with new meanings.

 As we go through time, therefore, it is hard to say what the true meaning of something stated in the past was, unless we immerse ourselves into the time, culture, and context in which it was originally stated.
 Oxford Dictionary’s online blog states that “On average, we add approximately 1,000 new entries to Oxford Dictionaries Online every year”.
 A thousand new words every year!
-As a contrast, the typical vocabulary of a native English speaker is about 5000 words, with twice as many words used in writing.
+In contrast, the typical vocabulary of a native English speaker is about 5000 words, with twice as many words used in writing.
 That means that more words are added to a dictionary in 10 years than your entire vocabulary!
 Since our vocabulary is not continually expanding, many older words will gradually disappear from active use over time.
-Thus, active words in use change over time, and if you haven’t updated your vocabulary over your lifetime, you might not be able to understand most of what the younger generation will be talking by the time you get old.
+Thus, active words in use change over time, and if you haven’t updated your vocabulary over your lifetime, you might not be able to understand most of what the younger generation will be talking about by the time you get old.

-This fact presents serious problems of understanding the meanings of the texts that were authored long ago.
+This fact presents serious problems in understanding the meanings of the texts that were authored long ago.
 What meanings do you think people would give to the text being produced right now, a few centuries from now?
 Will they see strange words that they don’t understand?
 Or will they bother to find out the meanings of the words from a dictionary that is contemporary to the text?
 What about phrases such as “couch potato” and “piece of cake”?
 If the words “couch” or “cake” acquired new meanings, what would these phrases mean then?

 Wittgenstein’s Language Games

-Ludwig Wittgenstein, probably the most important 20th century philosopher, brought to fore the key idea that the words don’t have fixed meanings.
+Ludwig Wittgenstein, probably the most important 20th-century philosopher, brought to fore the key idea that words don’t have fixed meanings.
 Rather, their meanings are dependent on the context of their use.
 He called these words “tools” meant to get a “job done”.
 Wittgenstein gives the example of a mechanic working with an assistant in a workshop.
 When the mechanic says “screwdriver”, the assistant hands him a screwdriver.
 When the mechanic says “sledgehammer”, his assistant gets him a sledgehammer.
 If this same mechanic went to a pub or a bar later in the day, then the use of the words “screwdriver” and “sledgehammer” would get him cocktails rather than tools.

 Wittgenstein’s point is that words don’t have fixed meanings.
 Depending on the context, the same word has different meanings.
 As the contexts change, new words are invented, and some of the old words are discarded.
-Some words don’t make any sense in some contexts, but are very meaningful in other contexts.
+Some words don’t make any sense in some contexts but are very meaningful in other contexts.
 Kissing a woman on the cheek might be considered a mark of respect in some cultures, and a mark of disrespect in other cultures.
 Patting the back of a person who is junior to you might be acceptable, but patting the back of someone who is older or more senior would be an insult.

-In so many ways, what we called words or vāk—which represents the things that we can observe—have a contextual meaning.
+In so many ways, what we called words or vāk—which represents the things that we can observe—have contextual meaning.
 Depending on the context, some actions are meaningful and acceptable.
 In other contexts, the same actions become unacceptable or meaningless.
 If you are talking about a “President” while standing in a football club, you most likely mean the president of the football club.
 If you are talking about a “President” in a news channel, you likely mean the president of that nation.
 The word “President” doesn’t have a universal meaning; rather the meaning is context-sensitive.

 The Tree of Meanings